 Possible meanings are 1) being God's building represents belonging to God.
-AT: "and you are like a building that belongs to God" or 2) being God's building represents God causing us to become what he wants.
-AT: "and you are like a building that God is constructing" (See: Metaphor)
+Alternate translation: "and you are like a building that belongs to God" or 2) being God's building represents God causing us to become what he wants.
+Alternate translation: "and you are like a building that God is constructing" (See: Metaphor)